mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 When parsing a SenderData struct as part of message decryption, the recipient
-MUST verify that the KeyPackageID indicated in the `sender` field identifies a
+MUST verify that the KeyPackageRef indicated in the `sender` field identifies a
 member of the group.

 # Group Creation